 The Sac, also called Sauk, called themselves Osakiwug, meaning “people of the yellow earth.”
 The neighboring Ojibwe and Ottawa peoples referred to them by the name of Ozaagii, meaning “those at the outlet,” which the French translated as Sac and the English as Sauk.
 The Fox were first called “Renards”, meaning “the Fox”, by the French, but have always identified themselves as “Meskwaki” meaning “people of the red earth”.
 From the earliest days of America, the Sac and Fox were nearly always mentioned together.
 Their Algonquian language was nearly identical, and they were probably of common origin.

 The Sac, Fox, Potawatomi, and Mascouten tribes were first known to Europeans under the general term “Gens de Feu,” recorded by French navigators, Samuel de Champlain and Gabriel Sagard.
 For years, these tribes were at war with the Neutral and Ottawa tribes and were finally driven out of the northern peninsula of Michigan when they settled around Green Bay and the Fox River of Wisconsin, as well as in northern Illinois.

-In the early 1700s, the Fox began to fight against the French encroachment upon their lands in what are now called the Fox Wars (1701-1742).
+In the early 1700s, the Fox began to fight against the French encroachment upon their lands in what is now called the Fox Wars (1701-1742).
 After a devastating battle in September 1730 in Illinois, hundreds of warriors were killed and many women and children were taken captive by the French allies.
 The Fox refugees then took shelter with the Sac.
 The two tribes then fought together to fend off Europeans and other Indian Tribes and began to collectively be known as the Sac and Fox Tribe.
 Their historical feuds with New France encouraged many Sac and Fox warriors to develop kinship ties with France’s rivals, the British.
 These ties continued to be significant as late as the War of 1812 when many Sac and Fox fought on the side of British North America.